-Note: The bottle of oil may contain more than is required.
-Do not overfill the engine.
+Note: The bottle of oil may contain an ounce or two more than the engine requires.
+Do not overfill or under fill the engine.

 Max fill: 20 oz.
 (0.6 l), type: automotive detergent oil with an API service classification of SJ, SL, or higher.